qianxliu/qianxliu.github.io/source/posts/20240418-1524 English vs Chinese.md

 For /r//R/ like IPAs:
 (tongue) below: F, middle: E/C, above: I

 Also, not professional.
 There, neat comparisons.
-Linguistics is still difficult, Esperanto probably didn't study Chinese.
+-->

 ## Reference